The AI Boom Needs Clean Energy

 AI Infrastructure

 AI infrastructure companies are those building, supplying, or operating the physical and digital foundations required to train, deploy, and scale AI.
 The Salesforce Ventures team is focused on companies in this category, prioritizing sustainable solutions.
-Examples include Crusoe, which is building vertically integrated AI infrastructure with an eye towards sustainability, Panthalassa, building offshore data centers that run on hydro power, and Rune, which builds modular data centers that run on renewable energy.
+One example includes Crusoe, which is building vertically integrated AI infrastructure.

 _

-We’ll be in New York for the Climate Capital Summit during Climate Week and look forward to meeting fellow investors and founders working at this intersection of AI and energy.
+We’ll be in New York for the Climate Capital Summit during Climate Week and look forward to meeting fellow investors and founders who work at the intersection of AI and energy.